shubhanshu02/GSoC-2021-logs/logs.md

 - **16/06/2021:** Refactor the execution function to two functions - one for filling operands with frame data and other for completion callback.

 - **17/06/2021:** Complete `RequestItem` based execution in `execute_model_native` and create functions for asynchronous execution of `RequestItem` in the Native Backend.

+- **18/06/2021:** Continue Async Mode in Native Backend and Bug Fixes.

+  1. Write functions and thread routine for async execution in Native Backend.
+  2. Review TensorFlow backend asynchronous execution patchset again.
+Found some memory leaks. <span style="color:green">Fixed!</span>
+  3. Identified a memory leak in OpenVINO backend.
+In case of failures in sync mode, the `RequestItem` should be pushed back to the `ov_model->request_queue` or the memory held should be released.